juju/docs/src/en/commands.md

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

-   _-c, --controller (= "")_

-   Controller to operate in

    **Details:**